LeTamanoir/Tamanoir.net/posts/armageddon.md

 ---
 title: Armageddon
 description: metasploit power ...
+date: 07/01/2022
 ---

 # Armageddon HTB

 I used metasploit module to get a `meterpreter` shell on the machine.

 Once I was on the machine I headed to the `/var/www/html/` directory and searched for the configuration file :

 ```bash
 $ grep -R password